 Instead, Williams did what most professional footballers tend to do in the 21st century: He went for the “spectacle hit”, head first.

 Competitively, as we’ve seen, the results were disastrous.
-(Williams even managed too compound his misfortune, somewhat comically, by whiffing on Diggs entirely, then taking out his teammate — the only guy in a position to chase Diggs down.)
+(Williams even managed too compound his misfortune, somewhat comically, by whiffing on Diggs entirely, then taking out his teammate — the only guy in a position to chase the wide receiver down.)
+What’s more, according to rules taking effect for the 2018 regular season, it would draw a 15-yard personal foul penalty.
 But if we step back, we see here yet another consequence of football’s troubling evolution on the defensive side of scrimmage.
 Despite a litany of league-wide initiatives to curb headfirst tackling — the result of mounting evidence linking repeated, football-related head trauma to brain injury (chronic traumatic encephalopathy, or CTE) — the NFL’s hit culture remains firmly in place.
-Even in a situation like Sunday’s, where old fashioned, rugby-style tackling was called for, Williams acted on the instinct that football today engenders.
+Even in a situation like Williams’, where old fashioned, rugby-style tackling was called for, the defender acted on the instinct that football today engenders.

 NFL Football in the here and now is plenty good fun, the most popular and culturally dominant game in 21st century North America.
-Minnesota’s unlikely victory on Sunday (indeed, three of the four games this past weekend) showcase exactly why this is so.
+Minnesota’s unlikely victory last Januaary (indeed, three of the four games that weekend) showcase exactly why this is so.
 NFL games can be spectacularly entertaining.

 But it would be a stretch to consider the game of professional football “perfected”.
 In reality, any sport played at the elite level exists as a moving target, a work in evolutionary progress, because the salient factors affecting that evolution — rules, tactics, equipment, geography and fashion — also shift and evolve.
 All this transforms the way a game is played over the course of time, sometimes by design, sometimes organically without much guidance at all.